 If you’re getting a Passport, the Passport should be valid at least 6 months post-cruise.
 You also need the Passport Book to fly, the Passport Card is invalid for air transportation.

-Important: If you’re cruising to Cuba or Alaska, then you DO need a valid Passport.
+Important: If you’re cruising to Cuba, then you DO need a valid Passport.